bohanwu2000/eb-illusion/README.md

-# eb-illusion
-Empirical Bayes illusion of learning project.
+# The Illusion of Learning from Observational Data: An Empirical Bayes Perspective
+This repository contains the code accompanying the paper:

+>The Illusion of Learning from Observational Data: An Empirical Bayes Perspective

+>Bohan Wu, Sebastian Salazar, Donald P. Green, David M. Blei, 2026